Eventual-Inc/daft-launcher/docs/book/src/introduction.md

 As such, many developers are interested in getting their hands on daft and playing around with it.

 Downloading and running daft on a single node (most likely your local machine) is simple.
-This just includes downloading daft in your python project, importing it, and directly interfacing with it in a script or possibly in a notebook.
+This largely just includes downloading daft in your python project, importing it into your script or notebook, and directly interfacing with it.

 Experimenting with daft in a distributed environment, however, becomes quite a bit more challenging.
 In order to use distributed daft, developers must use the `ray` cluster management software (the sdk and/or the cli tool).
 However, familiarizing oneself with ray and its intricacies is not simple.
 Developers are often required to be aware of some arcane knowledge into the intersection of ray and their choice of cloud-provider.
-The story can be so challenging that after multiple attempts, the developer may just give up on trying daft in a distributed setting altogether.
+The story can be so challenging that after multiple attempts, the developer may just give up on trying daft in a distributed manner altogether.

 ## Simplifying launches